 It’s not difficult to figure out how to lose fat.
 It takes some calculations to determine your macros for cutting and consistency when it comes to following the actual diet and training plan.

-Knowing exactly how to calculate your macros for cutting also helps you lose body fat without losing muscle mass.
+Knowing exactly how to calculate your macros for cutting, especially after bulking, also helps you lose body fat without losing muscle mass.